Eat Extra for Excellence

 Athletes and Dieting

 Since teen athletes need extra fuel, it's usually a bad idea to diet.
-Athletes in sports where weight is emphasized — such as wrestling, swimming, dance, or gymnastics — might feel pressure to lose weight, but they need to weigh that choice with the possible negative side effects mentioned above.
+Athletes in sports where weight is emphasized — such as wrestling, swimming, dance, or gymnastics — might feel pressure to lose weight, but they need to balance that choice with the possible negative side effects mentioned above.

 Eat a Variety of Foods